awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 }
 ```

-To allow authenticated users, attach the preceding policy to the Amazon Cognito Identity pool role and to the Amazon Cognito Identity using the [AttachPolicy](https://docs.aws.amazon.com/iot/latest/apireference/API_AttachPolicy.html) API\.
+To allow authenticated users, attach the preceding policy to the Amazon Cognito Identity pool role and to the Amazon Cognito Identity using the AWS IoT Core [AttachPolicy](https://docs.aws.amazon.com/iot/latest/apireference/API_AttachPolicy.html) API\.

 **Note**
-When authorizing Amazon Cognito identities, considers both and grants the least privileges specified\.
+When authorizing Amazon Cognito identities, AWS IoT Core considers both and grants the least privileges specified\.
 An action is allowed only if both policies allow the requested action\.
 If either policy disallows an action, that action is unauthorized\.

 ## Receive Policy Examples<a name="receive-policy"></a>

 ------
 #### [ Registered Devices \(11\) ]

-For devices registered in registry, the following policy grants permission to connect to with a client ID that matches the thing name and to subscribe to and receive messages on the `my/topic` topic:
+For devices registered in AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core with a client ID that matches the thing name and to subscribe to and receive messages on the `my/topic` topic:

 ```
 {